syncfusion-content/uwp-docs/uwp/Timepicker/Footer.md

 ---
 layout: post
-title: Footer in UWP TimePicker control | Syncfusion
+title: Footer in UWP TimePicker control | Syncfusion®
-description: Learn here all about Footer support in Syncfusion UWP TimePicker (SfTimePicker) control and more.
+description: Learn here all about Footer support in Syncfusion® UWP TimePicker (SfTimePicker) control and more.
 platform: uwp
 control: SfTimePicker
 documentation: ug